victor-nazario/airspace/readme.md

 ### What?
 Airspace is an [xbar](https://github.com/matryer/xbar) plugin that shows you a detailed list of airplanes in the airspace above you.
-This list is details the airplane call-sign, its country of origin and even its groundspeed and altitude.
+This list details the airplane call-sign, its country of origin and even its groundspeed and altitude.
 Furthermore, this elements are clickeable, allowing the user to learn more about the aircraft.

 ### How?